-- Make a written offer to the successful candidate.
+- Send a written offer to the successful candidate.
 Consider whether to set a time limit for acceptance and specify that acceptance should be in writing.

 - A business can make the offer conditional on a range of criteria, provided they are not discriminatory.
 For example:

-- confirmation that the employee is free to work in the UK or has an appropriate work permit or immigration approval to work.
+- confirmation that the candidate to be hired is free to work in the UK or has an appropriate work permit or immigration approval to work.